craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 You should understand that the levels presented here only explore a small portion of this massive structure.
 When your players go off-script, feel free to build something you think is on theme, or rip something from further along (and then mark it – you'll have to replace it before anyone goes there).
 I've tried to include notes on my designs throughout, so you might better understand my intentions as I watch these Kobolds craft an adventure for their own entertainment.

 ### About the Kobolds
 The Kobolds of Kailkeep have gone half-mad with the perceived betrayal of their Blood-Master [[Tetrimoc]].
 They are the rulers of Kailkeep, and the other inhabitants know it.
-They formed and maintain the Hells for their entertainment and to collect power in the form of equipment or recruits.
+They formed and maintain the Hells for their entertainment, and they coincidentally collect power in the form of equipment or recruits.

 Groups of Kobold who commit a grievous crime are sentenced to Kailkeep's Hells.
 Some Kobold who feel they have no other prospects volunteer as to enter the Hells as a Champion of Kailkeep.

 The many kobold "civilians" who work and keep Kailkeep, both it's Hells and Proper, enjoy spending time with their clutchmates and watching the higher levels of the Hells on their free time.
 Some lucky kobold make good bets on particular newcomers and gain spectacular winnings.
 Generally, they spend this newfound wealth investing in prospects, betting again, then losing, but some keep winning and the economy of Kailkeep flows.

-### The Kobold's Goals
+##### The Kobold's Goals
 1. First and foremost, the Kobolds of Kailkeep want to protect themselves.
-Their survival is the most important thing to them both as a collective and individually; a Kobold values their clutchmate's security over their own life if they fucked up and got caught out.
+Their survival is the most important thing to them both as a collective and individually; a Kobold values their clutchmate's security over their own life.
+If they fucked up and got caught out, they're gonna do their best to make their death a overall benifit to the clutch.
 Thankfully, the Hells of Kailkeep provide a very thorough defense.
 2. Secondarily, the Kobolds want to gain more power than they have now.
-Again, this is true of the individual and the collective, some Kobolds run the Hells for a chance for a change of fate, and all Kobolds want Kobolds to rule Alaturmen, just like everyone else does, right?
+Again, this is true of the individual and the collective, some Kobolds run the Hells for a chance for a change of fate, and all Kobolds want Kobolds to rule Alaturmen (just like everyone else does, right?).
 3. Tertiarily, the Kobolds want to appease their partner, Terra, and their followers.
 The easiest way to do that is to entertain them while they are well-fed and warm-bedded.

 ## Kailkeep's Secrets
 ### Viewer's Favor
 Kailkeep's worst kept secret is what it's real purpose is; entertainment for a colony of Kobolds who harbor evils for fun and profit.
 When the viewers of this entertainment are very pleased with a particular performer, they may spend some of their personal wealth to leave a boon to them in a "scoreboard" room.
+This can range from basic survival equipment to magical weaponry or armoring.

 ### Proving Grounds
 While the Hells of Kailkeep are used as a method of collecting resources, punishing wrongdoers, and entertaining the masses, it also acts as a system of recruitment; "Hey, if you're good enough to do that once, we'll kit you out and pay you to do it again".
 Sometimes the winners say yes.
 The alternative is a life bound in a tomb of lies, as we all saw entering this place.